swiss/ch-paf-link/documentation/2_introduction.md

 The main target group of this repository are people implementing software.
 For a deeper understanding of the ideas and basic principles behind the paf.link schema, please refer to the [paf.link documentation](https://paf.link).

-## Basic Elements
+## Basic Elements in paf.link

-There are three basic elements in ch.paf.link that are used to describe public affairs:
+There are three basic elements in paf.link and therefore also in ch.paf.link that are used to describe public affairs:

 - **activities**: what is done and when
 - **agents**: who is connected in which function to the activity (sender, receiver, decision-maker, etc.)